Skip to main content

 Digestive issues like diarrhea and constipation can be uncomfortable, and honestly—no one likes a grumpy cat.
 While there are plenty of prescription meds out there, natural remedies can be just as effective in treating these problems.

 For diarrhea, slippery elm bark is a great option.
 It helps soothe the digestive tract and reduces inflammation.
 When it comes to constipation, canned pumpkin works wonders by regulating bowel movements and promoting healthy digestion.
 For more natural tips to relieve constipation, check out our guide on home remedies for cat constipation.
-And if you’re wondering how often your cat should actually be pooping, you can learn more about that here.
+And if you’re wondering how often cats should poop, normal frequency helps you identify potential issues early.

 5. Anxiety and Stress

 Anxiety and stress can affect cats just as much as they affect humans.
-Common causes of anxiety and stress in cats include changes in routine, loud noises, heat cycles and visits to the vet.
-While there are prescription medications available to treat anxiety and stress, natural remedies can also be effective in calming your cat.
+Common causes of anxiety and stress in cats include changes in routine, loud noises, heat cycles, and visits to the vet.
+This is especially relevant for pet sitters, as your presence in the home represents a routine change for the cat.

 One natural remedy for anxiety and stress in cats is chamomile tea.
-Brew a cup of chamomile tea and let it cool, then add a small amount to your cat’s water bowl.
-Another natural remedy is lavender oil, which can be diffused in your home or added to your cat’s bedding to help promote relaxation.
+Brew a cup of chamomile tea and let it cool, then add a small amount to the cat’s water bowl.
+Another natural remedy is lavender oil, which can be diffused in the home or added to the cat’s bedding to help promote relaxation.

 6. Joint Pain